SofaComplianceRobotics/Emio.lab_empty/README.md

         "name": "lab_empty", // the name of the lab folder "filename": "lab_empty.md", // the name of the markdown file "title": "Lab Empty", // the title,...
         "description": "discover..." //... and description of the lab which will appear in the main table of contents of the Emio Labs application
-    }
+        "url": "https://github.com/SofaComplianceRobotics/Emio.lab_empty" // Link to download the directory }
     ```
 3. `lab_empty.py`: the python scene for __SOFA Robotics__, tipically a simulation of the robot Emio that you can launch from the Emio Labs application in exercises sections using buttons.